PaperStrike/Pjax/README.md

 #### Disqus snippet _after_ Pjax integration — method three

-1. Put your Disqus snippet into every page of your site and DON'T make it either wrapped by any elements added in the `selectors` option (unlike method one), or targeted by the `script` option (unlike method two).
+1. Put your Disqus snippet into every page of your site.
+DON'T make it either wrapped by any elements added in the `selectors` option (unlike method one), or targeted by the `script` option (unlike method two).
 Use an earlier defined variable to enable Disqus on demand.

 2. Edit your Disqus snippet like below.